Cyber-Chic/Cyber-Chic/README.md

 <br />
 <div align="left" style="padding: 0 15px; font-size: 14px; line-height: 1.6; border-left: 2px solid #30363d;">

-*   **THE MISSION** — I founded this archive to spark real-world connection through transformative projects, primarily by distributing books that are ultimately designed to spread happiness.
+*   **THE MISSION** — I founded this archive to spark real-world connection through transformative projects, primarily by distributing books & other keepsakes that are ultimately designed to spread happiness.
 Some are intentionally placed in quiet corners for unexpected finders to discover, while others are available directly for traditional collectors.
-*   **COMMUNITY TREASURE HUNTS** — My signature project is a borderless treasure hunt where my art, poetry, and social development comic books are creatively seeded across the earth.
+*   **COMMUNITY TREASURE HUNTS** — My signature project is a borderless treasure hunt where my literary and archival works—ranging from full books to fragmented poetry coins and custom art prints—are creatively seeded across the earth.
 Select artifacts are also slated for launch into space!
 Anyone who finds a piece is requested to pass the joy forward with a quiet act of kindness.

     This initiative was highlighted at the Ely Center for Contemporary Art during CT Tech Week—where we celebrated an official book release on-site—is featured throughout the global Free Little Art Galleries community, and is expanding to fresh locations across the world.
     <!-- FUTURE MILESTONE LOG UPDATE: Once international mailings launch, swap the line above with the text below:
-    This initiative was launched at the Ely Center for Contemporary Art during CT Tech Week—where we celebrated an official book release on-site—is featured throughout the global Free Little Art Galleries community, and has expanded its physical footprint across domestic & international locations.
+    This initiative was highlighted at the Ely Center for Contemporary Art during CT Tech Week—where we celebrated an official book release on-site—is featured throughout the global Free Little Art Galleries community, and has expanded its physical footprint across domestic & international locations.
     -->

 *   **CREATIVE STEM DESIGN** — I design beginner-friendly, hyper-visual lessons focused on foundational physics, including a cosmic time capsule and a custom solar lightsail project.

     My flagship lesson, the *10-Second Space-Only Photon Rocket*, challenges students to build active rocket models using household materials to explore the laws of light propulsion and velocity limits.